reposense/RepoSense/docs/UserGuide.md

 Author's GitHub ID | GitHub ID of the target contributor in the repository Author's Display Name | Optional Field.
 The value of this field, if not empty, will be displayed in the dashboard instead of author's GitHub ID.
-[Optional] Author's Git Author Name | Detailed explanation below [Optional] Ignore Global List | The list of file path globs to ignore during analysis for this author on top of what is already specified in `repo-config.csv`.
+[Optional] Author's Git Author Name | Detailed explanation below [Optional] Ignore Global List | The list of file path globs to ignore during analysis for this author on top of what is already specified in `author-config.csv`.
 More details on the Java glob standard [here](https://javapapers.com/java/glob-with-java-nio/)

 #### Git Author Name
 `Git Author Name` refers to the customizable author's display name set in the local `.gitconfig` file.